 Ordinal Data Lab is a series where we dig into our dataset of millions of social media posts to answer the questions marketers actually care about.
-No small samples, no guesswork.
+Just data, no guesswork.

 TL;DR: Key findings from 900,000+ LinkedIn posts

 Every few months, someone publishes a study on whether LinkedIn penalizes posts with external links.
-They analyze 32 posts.
-Or 184.
-Maybe a few thousand if they're ambitious.
-Then they draw sweeping conclusions.
+They analyze a few posts and draw sweeping conclusions.

 We took a different approach.
-We analyzed over 900,000 LinkedIn posts published between February 2023 and February 2026.
+We analyzed over 900,000 LinkedIn posts published via Ordinal between February 2023 and February 2026.
 And the answer to "does LinkedIn penalize links?" is clear.

 Yes.
 And it's getting worse.